bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 Administrator Manual
 ====================

-Note: only the templates Quiz/List.html, Quiz/Show.html and Quiz/ShowAjax.html are in use!
+Note 1: the main templates are: Quiz/List.html, Quiz/Show.html, Quiz/ShowByTag.html and Quiz/ShowAjax.html.
-Don´t remove classes or IDs that begin with quiz, because some of them are used to validate the form!
+Note 2: don´t remove classes or IDs that begin with quiz, because some of them are used to validate the form!

 .. _admin-installation: